EssamShenhab/MIPS-32-bit-Multi-cycle-Processor/README.md

 ## Shift_Left26To28
-It is moving all bits in a binary value to the left by 2
+It is moving all bits in a binary value to the left by 2  (jump instructions)

+#### input
+ SL_in : It is 26-bit address

+#### output
+ SL_out : It is the shifted value after performing the shift-left operation

 ÷ف